 While one of the common applications of a technology roadmap is to plan out the administration and evolution of an organization’s technology stack, the roadmap can go beyond your common “IT systems roadmap.”

 Some organizations use a roadmap to strategize how their technology initiatives will help them achieve their own research and development goals.
 Others may use this roadmap to visualize and streamline internal tech processes and systems—like information security audits and organizing employee hardware.
 Or maybe you’re just drowning in a crapload of tools and tech and a roadmap can get you sorted.

 No matter your use case, a roadmap is a flexible enough document (at least it should be!) that can be pivoted to apply to your specific scenario.
 Below we introduce three technology roadmap examples that demonstrate the adaptability of this roadmap type and that will help you kickstart your own technology roadmap.
 (P.S.
-All these roadmaps are available in our template library that you can access right here.)
+All these roadmaps are available in our template library.)

 Need more examples?
 We've got 7 more in our free guide to technology roadmaps.
 Download it here.

 We’d say this technology roadmap example is pretty similar to an internal IT systems roadmap.
 Both an IT and internal IT systems roadmap explicitly lay out how a business plans on building and maintaining internal technology solutions.
 But with an IT roadmap, expect more emphasis on how the IT initiatives will support the company-wide vision.
 It’s less, “Who’s owning what IT project?” and more, “What’s the business value of this IT initiative?”